Oklahoma City bus accident lawyer representing injured passengers against transit companies

 Step 5: Negotiation.
 The insurance company will respond with a counteroffer, typically well below our demand.
 We negotiate from a position of strength, backed by thorough investigation and documentation.

 Step 6: Settlement or litigation.
 Most bus accident cases settle before trial.
 But if the insurance company refuses to offer fair compensation, we file a lawsuit and take the case through discovery, depositions, and trial preparation.
-Our firm is not afraid to go to court, and insurance companies know it.
+Whether your claim resolves through settlement or trial depends on the strength of the evidence and the carrier’s willingness to be reasonable.

 Throughout this process, you deal with one primary point of contact at our firm.
 We keep you informed at every step and make sure you understand your options before making any decisions.